Wściekły pies

 Wściekły pies ("rabid dog" or “mad dog”) is a Polish alcoholic drink consisting of a 1 cl shot of vodka, a shot of raspberry or blackcurrant syrup, and several drops of tabasco sauce.
 It is traditionally drunk in a single gulp, with the ingredients mixing in the mouth, and the syrup softening the taste of the vodka and tabasco.

 A variation is Teraz Polska ("Now Poland", in a style of a patriotic slogan), which consists of only a shot of vodka and syrup.
 The heavier syrup falls to the bottom of the glass and is said to resemble the Polish flag.

-Wściekły pies is believed to have originated in West Pomerania, in Świnoujście.
+Wściekły pies originated in West Pomerania, in Swinoujscie by Dariusz Ryżczak, known restaurateur and cultural animator.